Home > Cruises > Asia Cruises > South Pacific Sojourn

 The capital of Queensland, Brisbane is situated on its namesake river and spreads over picturesque hills rising from Moreton Bay.
 One of the oldest cities in Australia, its first European settlers were the secondary offenders from the Sydney penal colony.
 In addition to its riverside skyscrapers, the city is host to some decidedly less dramatic architecture: the quaint Queenslander homes characterized by their terraces and raised living spaces.
 Art galleries, museums and beloved musical venues also make the city one of Australia's most vibrant and active cultural centers.

 Follow the route of English explorer James Cook, who famously laid eyes on Australia's “Sunshine Coast” from the deck of the HMS Endeavour.
-As you sail, explore our well-curated Library, tucked in a private alcove of the Living Room, and select from a broad range of titles.
-Read a book by the Main Pool, a calming oasis in any weather with its retractable roof, allowing for year-round swimming.

 Newcastle boasts some of the most picturesque coastal vistas in Australia.
 The city was built on coal export and remains a major exporter.
 But locals care more about soaking up the spectacular outdoors.
 High cliffs, well-kept green parks and long stretches of beach grace these shores.
 And the people of Newcastle know how to keep connected to their breathtaking surroundings: They have built ocean baths along the shore that collect sea water during high tide.
 Nearby, in one of the country's first wine regions, the vintners of Hunter Valley bottle some of the coast's favorites.

-Launched in 2018, the Viking Orion is an all-veranda ship, part of a fleet of award winning, state of the art ships incorporating all the comforts & luxuries you would expect from Viking.
+Viking Venus, joined Vikings' fleet in 2021, a state of the art, all-veranda ship, incorporating all the comforts & luxuries you would expect from Viking.
 Read more

 The Thinking Person's Cruise